 Besides its safe streets, Cuenca also holds a special charm and well preserved history, and its many positive elements have led it to become a hot spot for expats seeking to settle abroad.

 Wine-lovers in particular will enjoy this next city.
-Mendoza, famous for Malbec wines and the many vineyards scattered around the region, also offers a high level of safety for tourists.
+The lovely Argentinian city of Mendoza, famous for Malbec wines and the many vineyards scattered around the region, also offers a high level of safety for tourists.
 Apart from the occasional earthquake, visitors will find Mendoza to be a tranquil, modern city with trendy neighborhoods, bustling restaurants, and an exciting night life.
 However, those looking for some culture and history will also find it here in Mendoza's museums.

 Uruguay's Global Peace Index is second only to Chile in South America, making it one of the safest places tourists can choose to go.
 Uruguay's small population, stable political situation, and low levels of inequality and poverty have led the Mercer Quality of Living Survey to consistently rank Montevideo, the capital, as the South American city with the highest quality of life.